 And so, in 1921 the first ever Everest-focussed expedition was launched in London with the purpose of reconnoitring how best the base of this giant might be reached.
 And if it were possible to get close enough, it would examine potential climbing routes to its summit.
 It was all unknown territory and as the lead and star climber, George Mallory said on leaving London; “we were walking off the map”.
 The highly organised affair led by Howard-Bury but overseen by the Mount Everest Committee brought together a team dedicated to filling in this blank on the map and as well as mountaineers, the team consisted of surveyors, geologists, chemists, doctors and other scientists, all pursuing their specialist fields of interest but combining for the common goal.

 The route to Tibet

-Hundreds of miles of high arid ground then lay ahead but in late June 1921, Howard-Bury’s team were the first to reach the Rongbok Glacier on the northern, Tibetan side of Everest.
-Gruelling explorations of valleys beyond this followed to see how the base of this giant could be reached and the ascending of smaller local peaks seeking to get views of the lower sections of possible climbing routes followed – all stuff we can access today from our phones sitting in at our tables.
-It was an incredible effort and the report of this reconnaissance was reported back to London on what might be possible and laid the markers for the ensuing efforts.
+Hundreds of miles of high arid ground then lay ahead but in late June 1921, Howard-Bury’s team were the first to reach the Rongbuk Glacier on the northern, Tibetan side of Everest.
+Gruelling explorations of valleys beyond this followed to see how the base of this giant could be reached and the ascending of smaller local peaks seeking to get views of the lower sections of possible climbing routes followed – all stuff we can access today from our phones sitting at our tables.
+It was an incredible effort and the reconnaissance reported back to London in preparation for ensuing efforts.
 (The journey was recorded in a book by Charles Howard Bury; Mount Everest: The Reconnaissance, 1921)